The manual can be downloaded HERE

 The MAX-11 mk2 uses double stack, single feed, 32rd steel magazines.
 They can be purchase on our website HERE.

 You can also use plastic Zytel or Pro Mags, but we recommend metal magazines for their reliability and durability.

 The M31 Drum Magazines are available from a few online stores.
 Their condition and price can vary greatly.

 We have found the following online stores to have a regular stock of the 72rd Suomi Drum Magazines:

-Centerfire Systems sells used drum magazines under part #M31DRUM.
-As of 7/10/17 their price is $49.99.
-Their website is wwww.centerfiresystems.com and the magazines can be purchased at https://www.clearviewinvest.com/suomim31.aspx
+Clearview Investments sells used drum magazines.
+As of 6/10/20 their prices vary from $59.99 to $99.99.
+Their website is wwww.clearviewinvest.com and the magazines can be purchased at https://www.clearviewinvest.com/suomim31.aspx

 Please note: The 36rd Suomi Stick mags will not work in our Uppers without major modification.
 However, 50rd "Coffin" magazines will work, but they are a hard to find item.
 You will most likely find these at gun shows or gun auctions , if you're lucky.
 We also sell 30rd Stick Magazines that were made specifically for these Uppers HERE